 Although the shops make gorgeous arrangements, you can do your own with a bit of the basics and some imagination.

 Please don’t use this time to trim your own evergreens unless you are sure about what you are doing.
 Bare stems in the summer won’t make up for free greens now.
+However, you can prune YEW now and take some branches - careful not to leave bare spots, though.

 Keep things simple; sometimes, less is more.